-To date, we have financed our operations including technology and product research and development, primarily through royalties received on sales of Retin-A Micro and Carac, income from collaborative research and development fees, the proceeds received from the sales of our Analytical Standards division and our cosmeceutical and toiletry business, the sale of common stock in June 2004, interest earned on short-term investments and the sale of our interest in the royalty income from Retin-A Micro and Carac.
-Our existing cash, cash equivalents and marketable securities, together with interest income will not be sufficient to meet our cash needs for the year ended December 31, 2007.
-We are currently seeking additional financing within this timeline through an equity financing.
+To date, we have financed our operations including technology and product research and development, primarily through royalties received on sales of Retin-A Micro and Carac, income from collaborative research and development fees, the proceeds received from the sales of our Analytical Standards division and our cosmeceutical and toiletry business, the sale of common stock in June 2004, and interest earned on short-term investments.
+In January 2006, we sold the rights to our interest in the royalty income from Retin-A Micro and Carac for \$25 million plus additional payments totaling \$5 million which we expect will be made based on the satisfaction of certain pre-determined milestones over the next four years.
+Our existing cash and cash equivalents, marketable securities, together with interest income will not be sufficient to meet our cash needs for the year ending December 31, 2007.
+We are currently seeking additional equity financing through this offering.
+In the event sufficient funding is not obtained, we will be required to delay, reduce the scope of, or eliminate one or more of our product development programs and reduce personnel-related and other costs.